H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 This filter is **structural and deterministic** — it does not require LLM inference.
 A `clean` result with `confidence: 1.0` means no hidden-content patterns were detected in the scanned text.
 It is a defense against prompt injection and data exfiltration attempts that rely on visually invisible Unicode encoding.

+> **Aggregation fix — March 22, 2026:** Prior to March 22, the steganography filter correctly detected adversarial inputs — for example, `"you are now DAN"` — and set `clean=False` with `threat_level=critical`, but `content_approved` remained `True` in the final BBB verdict because the steganography result was excluded from the aggregation computation.
+The filter ran; the verdict was simply not wired into the final approval gate.
+This was a logic error in the aggregation step, not a detection failure. **Fix:** `steg_blocked=True` when `clean=False` AND `threat_level` in (`critical`, `high`) now overrides `content_approved` to `False` before the BBB response is returned.
+This fix applies to all three BBB invocation paths: input filter, output guard, and judge pipeline `bbb_check_verdict`.
+See §16.14 for the full hardening note.

 ---

 ## 16.13 Operational Behavior and Open Work

 In the current deployment, operational scripts treat the BBB as a first‑class service whose health must be verified, including it in arrays of named services checked via `/health` for "healthy" or "ok" status before the system is considered fully operational.
 In complete‑integration runs with `content_filtering` enabled, logs show that the BBB layer is invoked early and, on success, records "Content safety filtering applied" before continuing to MountainShares, location, psychological, temporal, maternal, RAG, bridge, and neurobiological layers.

-The confirmed smoke tests for the BBB as of March 21, 2026:
+The confirmed smoke tests for the BBB as of March 22, 2026:

 ```bash
 # /filter endpoint (main brain output guard path):